Find answers to commonly asked questions about text messaging (SMS) spam.

-What can I do to avoid becoming a victim of text message spam?
+How do I avoid becoming a victim of text message spam?

-- Never click on a link in a text message to a premium rate number or website unless you're certain that the message is from a trusted source that you initiated.
+- Never click on a link in a text message unless you're certain that the message is from a trusted source that you initiated.

-- Don’t act on any message if you're suspicious of the content, even if it looks like it is from someone you know.
+- Don’t act on any message if you're suspicious of the content, even if it looks like it's from someone you know.